hauselin/obsidian-alfred/README.md

 In addition, you can set up hotkey (see image below) to directly append the contents in your clipboard to the end of your inbox notes.

 **BECAUSE THIS FEATURE MODIFIES YOUR NOTES, BACK UP YOUR VAULT AND NOTES!**

+Timestamps can also be included when adding text (#27).
+Use `oinboxtime` to specify whether to prepend or append timestamp.
+You can also manually configure the format of the timestamp (see screenshot below).

 To open your inbox note in Obsidian, use `oii` or customize your hotkey.